writethedocs/www/docs/conf/atlantic/2023/news/thank-you-recap.rst

 Sketchnotes
 -----------

-We’re excited to share the `full resolution sketchnotes`_ from the conference on Flickr.
-You are welcome to use them for non-commercial purposes, like including in your write up from the conference :)
+We’re excited to share the `full resolution sketchnotes`_ from each talk.
+You are welcome to use them for non-commercial purposes, like including them in your conference write up ;)

 Thanks to `Dennis Dawson`_ for doing them this year!